jyz5257/Moving-Vehicle-Classification-HOG/README.md

 * Scikit-learn python package
 ## Project Description
 ### Background Extraction
+As the project is working on a real-time video detection, it's more difficult to extract a background image than image detection.
 ### Collecting the data
 ### Backgrond Subtraction
 ### Featrue Extraction with HOG